Bytelog/satchel/README.md

 * `__builtin_expect` is not used for optimization
 * No care has been given to packing structs efficiently

+### Design Goals
+1. Overhead shall be kept to an absolute minimum
+2. Code must be obvious
+3. Optimize for typical hardware rather than theoretical performance

 ## Building
 To generate the object files, just type `make`.
 The results will be stored in the `target/` directory.
 The only thing you should need is libc and a compiler supporting C99.
 If you want to use something other than clang, you will need to edit the first line of the makefile.